Born without a passion for fashion, how Armani ended up a billionaire king of style

 Beyond the financial phenomenon, Armani achieved what every fashion designer aspires to but few can conceive: creating a style that not only had a timeless quality but resonated with many generations.
 The casual observer need only look around – at the media, on the street, in the stores – to see that the Armani brand, often Emporio, still struck a chord.
 His signature style – a subtle colour palette coupled with exquisitely engineered clothing – translated equally into sportswear and couture.
 A constant theme was an androgynous edge.

-Born in Piacenza in northern Italy on 11 July 1934, he was one of three children.
+Born in Piacenza, northern Italy, on 11 July 1934, Armani was one of three children.
 His father worked as an accountant.
 Postwar, he endured a difficult childhood, admitting: “It was dangerous.
 There wasn’t very much.
 There was no food.
 My mother had a difficult time feeding us.”
-With initial ambitions to study medicine, Armani dipped his toe in academia but, finding the subject too dry and clinical for his liking, dropped out.
+With initial ambitions to study medicine, Armani dipped his toe in academia but found the subject too dry and clinical for his liking and he dropped out.

 In common with some of the most financially successful designers – Ralph Lauren, Paul Smith – Armani undertook no formal training in fashion design but embodied the philosophy professed by the late John Fairchild of Women’s Wear Daily: “Fashion isn’t about clothes, it’s about people.”